Cathedral City

 Tufa is a porous variety of limestone formed by the precipitation of calcium carbonate from water, typically in lakes, springs, or streams.
 It often forms in association with biological activity, such as algae or bacteria, which helps trigger mineral deposition.
 The Desert Holly (Artemisia tridentata) is a common plant species found in the area and in the harsh environment of the Mojave Desert.

-This striking landscape, I discovered while exploring Google Earth in 2016 before traveling to Los Angeles to shoot REVISITED, has captured the imagination of popular culture and appeared on Space Age vinyl covers or in science-fiction films and television series, including Star Trek and Westworld, among others.
+I discovered this striking landscape while exploring Google Earth right before traveling to Los Angeles to shoot REVISITED.
+One year later, arriving on site, it was instantly clear, why this place that looks like it belongs to another planet, has captured the imagination of popular culture and appeared on Space Age covers or in science-fiction films and TV shows, including Star Trek V: The Final Frontier, Planet of the Apes, Battlestar Galactica, Lost in Space, Land of the Lost, and Westworld, among others.

 CREDITS